Shipbuilding

+Ship-building then saw a steady improvement in design techniques and introduction of new materials.
+Iron was used for more than fastenings (nails and bolts) as structural components such as iron knees were introduced, with examples existing in the mid-18th century and from the mid-19th century onwards.
+This was partly led by the shortage of "compass timber", the naturally curved timber that meant that shapes could be cut without weaknesses caused by cuts across the grain of the timber.
+Ultimately, whole ships were made of iron and, later, steel.

 History

 Pre-history

 The earliest known depictions (including paintings and models) of shallow-water sailing boats is from the 6th to 5th millennium BC of the Ubaid period of Mesopotamia.
 They were made from bundled reeds coated in bitumen and had bipod masts.
 They sailed in shallow coastal waters of the Persian Gulf.

 4th millennium BC

 Ancient Egypt

 Evidence from Ancient Egypt shows that the early Egyptians knew how to assemble planks of wood into a ship hull as early as 3100 BC.
 Egyptian pottery as old as 4000 BC shows designs of early fluvial boats or other means for navigation.
 The Archaeological Institute of America reports that some of the oldest ships yet unearthed are known as the Abydos boats.
 These are a group of 14 ships discovered in Abydos that were constructed of wooden planks which were "sewn" together.
 Discovered by Egyptologist David O'Connor of New York University, woven straps were found to have been used to lash the planks together, and reeds or grass stuffed between the planks helped to seal the seams.
 Because the ships are all buried together and near a mortuary belonging to Pharaoh Khasekhemwy, originally they were all thought to have belonged to him, but one of the 14 ships dates to 3000 BC, and the associated pottery jars buried with the vessels also suggest earlier dating.
 The ship dating to 3000 BC was about 75 feet (23 m) long and is now thought to perhaps have belonged to an earlier pharaoh.
 According to professor O'Connor, the 5,000-year-old ship may have even belonged to Pharaoh Aha.